AdityaGhosh1008/Markov_Chain_Music-generation/README.md

 1) open terminal
 2) run command "./transitionmatrix.txt"

-note: as the input midi file remains same the transition matrix will remain not change with new output
+note: as the input midi file remains the same, the transition matrix will not change with new outputs

-note: same method can be used for seeing countmatrix
+note: same method can be used for seeing countmatrix, the count matrix will not change with new outputs

 ####################################################################